Mark Duggan - Minister (Full Time)

 Linda was born and lived in West London for 24 years, working in London until she married Peter in 1973 and they moved to Oakley in Bedfordshire.
 Linda and Peter have 3 adult children and 3 grandchildren.

-Linda moved to Rushden with her family in 1987 and has attended PRBC for over 20 years.
-Linda says her faith developed from childhood, rather than a lightening bolt moment, and she was baptised in 1979.
+Linda moved to Rushden with her family in 1987 and has attended PRBC for 25 years.
+Linda says her faith developed from childhood, rather than a lightning bolt moment, baptised in 1979.

-Linda’s church life has included teaching children in church for 20 years, organising socials and events and being part of the welcoming team.
-For 7 years to 2014 Linda was Church Treasurer and managed the building at PRBC and was part of the leadership team.
-Linda recently returned to the Leadership team as a Deacon.
+Linda’s church life has included teaching children in church for 20 years, organising socials and Events, occasional preaching in services.
+As part of the Leadership team, for 7 years to 2014 Linda was Church Treasurer and managed the building at PRBC and since been a Deacon, taking a break last year after her husband died in 2021.